Leah George Wilson⁺

 Leah is currently an elected co-chair of the First Nations Summit and a director on the Land Advisory Board.
 She has also served as a director of the First Nations Health Council and the Four Host First Nations.
 As a past board member of the Four Host Nations, she was a key voice in ensuring the appropriate representation of Indigenous Peoples in the 2010 Winter Olympics.

-Leah’s background has provided her with a deep understanding of Indigenous governance, Indigenous legal orders, community engagement, reconciliation and government-to-government work.
-She works with many of the firm’s clients on these and other matters.
+Leah has a deep understanding of Indigenous governance, Indigenous legal orders, community engagement, reconciliation, and government-to-government work.

 ⁺Leah GW Law Corporation